 Wellesley President H. Kim Bottomly: How edX can change us, and bring Wellesley to the world.

-We hope you find an answer among our responses to these frequently asked questions.
-These pages will be updated as details develop.
+We hope you find an answer among our responses to these frequently asked questions, updated throughout the year.

 What is WellesleyX?